โ† back to index

 Writer monad revisited

 The Writer monad pairs a value with a log (any monoid). return x = (x, mempty). bind (a, w) f = let (b, w') = f a in (b, w <> w').
 This is the monad from Ch.
-4's Kleisli category, now recognized as a proper monad with return, bind, and join.
+4's Kleisli category, now with all three operations explicit.
 The tell function appends to the log without producing a value.

 Scheme